undecaf/vue-material-modal-dialog/README.md

     +   `{Vue component} dialog`
     +   `{Object} [props]`

-    Shows a dialog component, can pass properties to the dialog instance.
+    Shows a dialog component, can pass properties to the dialog instance; does not preserve the dialog state across `show()` calls.

     Returns a `Promise` that can be fulfilled by `vm.$modal.submit()` and rejected by `vm.$modal.cancel()`.
 Both functions close the dialog.